 The price for a standard shingles vaccine, Shingrix, is roughly $150 to $190.
 If You have Medicare Part D included with either Original Medicare or Medicare Advantage, you may pay less.

 How Much Does a Shingles Shot Cost With Medicare?

 The cost of your shingles shot if you have Medicare coverage largely depends on your plan.
 How does Medicare cover the shingles vaccine for seniors?
 If you have Medicare Part D coverage, you’ll pay a copayment to the pharmacy or provider that gives you your shot.
 This happens if you’ve already met your deductible for the year.
 Remember, if you have Medicare Advantage, you may have Part D included.
 If so, you’ll also pay a copay.

 Does Medicare Cover the New 2-Part Shingles Vaccine?

 Medicare Part D covers Shingrix, a two-shot vaccine for shingles.
 Medicare also covers a single-shot vaccine option, called Zostavax.

-Medicare Part D still covers shingles vaccines in 2021, but it’s important to double-check your coverage options each year to ensure your needs are covered.
+Medicare Part D currently covers shingles vaccines, but it’s important to double-check your coverage options each year to ensure your needs are covered.
 Medicare Part D coverage and pricing can change from year to year.